Large Language Model Based Multi-Objective Optimization for Integrated Sensing and Communications in UAV Networks: System Model and Problem Formulation

 where \eqref{a}, \eqref{b} respectively denote the radar sensing power and communication power of each UAV, which should be no less than zero, \eqref{c} denotes the transmission power of each UAV, between $p_{\text{min}}$ and $p_{\text{max}}$, and \eqref{e} denotes the location constraints of UAVs, which are limited in the area of interest, i.e., $\mathcal{A}$.

 It is clear that there is a trade-off between the two objects $\mathcal{F}_1$ and $\mathcal{F}_2$ in CMOP (P).
-Note that our proposed CMOP is non-convex due to the non-convex objective functions.
-Thus, it is challenging to solve the problem directly.
-In the next section, we propose an LLM-enabled decomposition-based MOEA (LEDMA) to solve our CMOP.
+Note that our proposed CMOP is highly non-convex and NP-hard due to the non-convex objective functions.
+Thus, it is challenging to solve the problem and very hard to acquire the optimal closed-form solution directly.
+Therefore, in the next section, we propose an LLM-enabled decomposition-based MOEA (LEDMA) to solve our CMOP and acquire near-optimal solutions.